wireapp/roman/README.md

 ### Events that are sent as HTTP `POST` to your endpoint (Webhook or Websocket)

-- `conversation.bot_request`: When bot is added to a conversation ( 1-1 conversation or a group)
+- `conversation.bot_request` When bot is added to a conversation ( 1-1 conversation or a group)
 ```
 {
     "type": "conversation.bot_request",